RidvanOrun/SocialMediaApp/ReadMe.txt

-1.Open Blank Solution as name SocialMediaApp
+1.Open "Blank Solution" which is name SocialMediaApp.
 2.